miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the fifth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.

+![alt_text][image14]

-It is a bar chart showing how the number of each class.
+Here is a bar chart showing how the number of each class.

 ![alt text][image1]